 Arizona State University is a case in point.
 It's a giant public institution with over 75,000 students that accepts 90 percent of those who apply.

 In recent years, the university has become preoccupied with improving outcomes.
-Its six-year graduation rate is now at 58.7 percent, compared to a national average of 59 percent (but just 31 percent for open-admission schools like ASU).
+Its six-year graduation rate is now at 58.7 percent, compared to a national average of 59 percent.
 This is trending up: The number of degrees awarded has increased 60 percent since 2002.

 In part, ASU is relying on technology, like an online advising system called eAdvisor, to improve student success.
 The system helps students navigate the university's 290 majors and map out the courses they need to reach their goals.
 ASU Online launched in 2006.
 President Michael Crow's vision is to grow online enrollment to 100,000 students.
 The recent deal with Starbucks is part of that effort.